collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 </td><td>

 ### DjangoCon as Example Project

+Eventually, I came across the DjangoCon US Website Repo and became a contributor in 2016, then became the Website Chair and maintainer for 2017.

 I am going to use DjangoCon US website as an example throughout this talk.
 * Many of the examples I am going to talk about can be illustrated through my experiences working on the DjangoCon US website